facebook

 What is a Daybed?

-A daybed is different from a traditional sofa in that it's designed to be more of a hybrid between a bed and a bench than a sofa.
-It’s essentially a two-or-three-sided bed frame, where the two arms serve as a headboard and footboard when being used as a bed (a three-sided daybed will also have a backrest).
-This multifunctional furniture piece is perfect for small spaces or multi-purpose rooms, as it can easily adapt to your needs.
-Daybeds usually have twin-size bed mattresses, making them ideal for sleeping, reading, and lounging.
+A daybed differs from a traditional sofa because it's designed to be more of a hybrid between a bed and a bench than a sofa.
+It’s essentially a two- or three-sided bed frame, where the two arms serve as a headboard and footboard when used as a bed (a three-sided daybed will also have a backrest).

-Daybed with pillows
+Daybed with pillows in a window space

 A daybed in a window space (credit: Hope Austin Interiors)